machinedesign/molecules/README.md

 Download and preprocess data steps
 ==================================

-two datasets are provided, zinc12 and zinc15.
+The following datasets are provided : chembl22, zinc12 and zinc15.
-The first step is to download them using scripts provided in data/raw/zinc12 and data/raw/zinc15.
+The first step is to download them using scripts provided in data/raw/chembl22, data/raw/zinc12 and data/raw/zinc15.

-For zinc12 (the same for zinc15, just replace zinc12 by zinc15):
+For zinc12 (the same for zinc15 and chembl22, just replace zinc12 by zinc15 or chembl22):

 ```bash
 cd data/raw/zinc12